krishnakanthnakka/NAT/README.md

 ### Evaluation

-- We provided the checkpoint for Neuron 250 along with this repo in the releases section.
-This should reproduce the results of Table 2, 3 and 4 in the main paper with query `k=1`.
+- WWe have provided the checkpoint for Neuron 250 along with this repository in the releases section.
+This checkpoint should reproduce the results presented in Tables 2, 3, and 4 of the main paper using the query k=1.

-- To run the attack on resnet152, please run the following command,
+- To run the attack on ResNet152, use the following command:

     ```python
     python eval.py --nat_attacked_neuron 250